Golden Gate to Ancient Rus'. VI

 What do you know about the cities of Ancient Rus'?
 Where did they arise?
 For what purpose was it built?

-(they built a trading square on a high bank in the center, the main place around which the city grew.
-They surrounded their settlement with an earthen rampart, on which they erected a strong fence of pointed oak logs.
-From the side of the unprotected river, they dug a deep ditch that was filled with water?
+(they built a trading area on the high bank in the center, the main place around which the city grew.
+They surrounded their settlement with an earthen rampart, on which they erected a strong fence of sharpened oak logs.
+From the side of the unprotected river, they dug a deep ditch, which they filled with water?
 A bridge was thrown over it.
-In case of danger, the bridge was raised.It was not easy for the enemy to take the fortress.)
+In case of danger, the bridge was raised.
+It was not easy for the enemy to take the fortress.)

-Why is there no city of Moscow?
+Why is there no Moscow city?
 (1147)

 Who was the founder?
 (Yuri Dolgoruky)

-Why was Moscow called white-stone?
+Why was Moscow called white stone?

 By cards WELL ON